CodeChron/fullstack-js-with-meteor-react-docs/delete_a_note.md

 ```

 ## Add an Icon Button component
 We're going to need a button with a delete icon that accepts a click event.
-Let's first create a generic icon button and then use that to create a button specifically for delete functions.
+Let's first create a generic icon button and then use that to create a delete button.

 ``` /imports/components/buttons/icon_btn.jsx ```